SoftInstigate/restheart-website/docs/security.md

     conf-file: ./etc/security.yml
 {% endhighlight %}

 The __implementation-class__ property specifies the java class that implements it.
-You can specify one of the implementations shipped out-of-the-box or implement your own.
+You can specify the default, out-of-the-box implementation or implement your own.
 In the latter case you need to implement the interface org.restheart.security.AccessManager.

-The __conf-file__ yaml file, is passed to the constructor of the class as a Map<String, Object>.
+The __conf-file__ yaml file properties are passed to the constructor of the class as a Map<String, Object>.

 ### SimpleAccessManager

-There is a single implementation of the Access Manager shipped with RESTHeart called SimpleAccessManager (class is org.restheart.security.impl.SimpleAccessManager).
+The default implementation of the Access Manager shipped with RESTHeart is called SimpleAccessManager (class is org.restheart.security.impl.SimpleAccessManager).

-It is an AM that enforces the access policy specified in a yaml configuration file as a set of permissions.
+This AM enforces the access policy specified in a yaml configuration file as a set of permissions.

 This is how the configuration file looks like: